Lemon Tree or Citrus limon, just like its fruits, has a refreshing and cooling effect when grown as house plants or in gardens and parks.

 The plant will direct nitrogen from older leaves to the new growth if there is a shortage.

 Consequently, the leaves of the tree will turn various shades of green and yellow.

 Magnesium, Iron and Zinc, the immobile nutrients, cause chlorosis in fresh leaves.

 Due to lack of magnesium, the leaves get a yellowish blotchy base, whereas iron and zinc deficiency turns the leaf pale while the veins remain dark.

-Nutritional deficiency causes yellow foliage on a lemon tree.
+Nutritional deficiency causes yellow foliage on the tree.

 Symptoms vary according to which nutrient is lacking.

-Nitrogen deficiency causes light green to yellow leaves all over the tree; magnesium deficiency appears as a yellowish-green blotch at the leaf base spreading outward, and yellow leaves with green veins are caused by zinc or iron deficiency.
+Nitrogen deficiency causes yellow to light green leaves all over the tree; magnesium deficiency appears as a yellowish-green blotch at the leaf base spreading outward, and green veins running through yellowing leaves are caused by zinc or iron deficiency.

 Learn more about:

-If a lemon tree starts turning yellow, it’s often a symptom of certain diseases.
+If lemons starts turning yellow, it’s often a symptom of certain diseases.